sparkflows/sparkflows-docs/docs/user-guide/user-guide/scheduling/alerts.rst

 Notifications & Alerts
 ======

-Users, in general, like to be alerted when a job completes or fails, especially in Big Data where Jobs can run for hours together.
+Users, in general, prefer to be alerted when a job completes or fails, especially in Big Data where jobs can run for hours together.

 Email Notifications/Alerts when Executing Workflows
 -------------------------------------